 • Add the cauliflower to the batter in the bowl, and toss to combine and really coat the cauliflower.
 Remove the pieces of cauliflower, one by one, and tap off the excess batter a few times on the side of the bowl.

-• Roll each floret in the breadcrumbs to coat, then place on the prepared baking sheet and make sure they are not touching each other, or they will all get stuck together as they bake.
+• Place on the prepared baking sheet and make sure they are not touching each other, or they will all get stuck together as they bake.
 Spray the tops with oil, this will help them get super crispy.

 • Bake for 20 minutes.
 Flip them over and bake for 15 more minutes, until golden and crispy.